Implicit Bias Conversation for Change Course

 Watch Promo Enroll in Course

-In addition to gendered socialization that creates differences in reporting of complaints and the expectation of complaints from male and female athletes, implicit bias can also separately affect the decision of an athlete of whether to complain about a coach and even how to verbalize the complaint.
-The gender of a coach can unfairly exacerbate or improperly discourage complaints from athletes.
-Complaints that may have little to do with whether a coach is performing poorly or engaging in behavior that might justify the complaint.
-Implicit bias can also affect the response of administration or investigators to the complaints or concerns of the athletes.
+In addition, implicit bias can also separately affect an athlete's decision on whether to complain about a coach and how to verbalize the complaint.
+These complaints may have little to do with whether a coach is performing poorly or engaging in behavior that might justify the complaint; instead, they often come from a place of feelings rather than facts.

 Carlette has 30+ years of senior leadership in professional and collegiate sports organizations with comprehensive experience in business, sports leadership, transition, and wellbeing.
 She is an internationally recognized Sports Life Coach, a professional speaker, and the CEO of Patterson Sports Ventures.